Fattcat/TV-B-Gone/README.md

 ## Original support EU and US IR codes
 - this has 2 options
- - 1. flash Original
+  - FIRST METHOD --> flash Original
- - 2. flash custom edited (like in this tutorial)
+  - SECOND METHOD --> flash custom edited (like in this tutorial)

 ![Attiny85 connection](attiny85-Schematic.jpg)